 Suppose you choose a $1000 margin as a security deposit with your broker.
-Suddenly your position in the market worsens and your total loss reach $1000, that's when your broker might initiate a margin call.
+Suddenly your position in the market worsens, and your total loss reaches $1000.
+That's when your broker might initiate a margin call.
 They will instruct you to either deposit more money or close the position.

 Some traders who made hefty profits will get a boost of confidence, which is good.
 But those with bad money management might be tempted to open more positions carelessly.

 This move can be a mistake that might lead to a margin call.
-Taking risk is allowed when you have a good analysis and trading strategy to execute it.
-But if you're not, then it's better to take a step back and revise your strategy.
+Taking risks is allowed when you have a good analysis and trading strategy to execute it.
+But if you're not, it's better to take a step back and revise your strategy.

 The result of being overconfident is overtrading.
-When a trader opens a position based on emotion, they tend to ignore the market analysis.
-This might lead them to margin call and lose all the profits they make.
+When a trader opens a position based on emotion, they ignore the market analysis.
+This might lead them to a margin call and lose all their profits.

 2. Trading Without Stop Loss

 Trading without stop loss can be dangerous, especially for novice traders.
-If you let your trading positions closed with a considerable amount of loss, you might experience a cumulative margin call.
+If you let your trading positions close with considerable loss, you might experience a cumulative margin call.

-That means your losses will eat up your free margin and eventually leads to a margin call.
+Your losses will eat up your free margin, eventually leading to a margin call.
 In short, do not trade without a clear strategy and strong analysis.

-Now that you know about margin call, you might ask yourself 'how do I avoid it?'.
-There are few steps you can do to avoid a margin call.
+Now that you know about margin calls, you might ask yourself, how do I avoid it?
+There are a few steps you can take to avoid a margin call.

 Major currency pairs have low spreads and high liquidity.
 This makes them easier to be analyzed with minimum extreme volatility.
 You should choose major currency pairs such as GBP/USD, USD/JPY, USD/CHF, and EUR/USD.

 Managing risk is important if you want to avoid a margin call.
-That means you have to be aware of the available fund in your trading account.
+That means you must be aware of your trading account's available funds.
 Then, make realistic movements to prevent your losses.

 Emotion can be influential when using margin in forex trading.
-If you want to avoid margin call, you can't be overreacting when you lose a trade.
+If you want to avoid margin calls, you can't be overreacting when you lose a trade.
 Keep your emotion in check.
-If you don't, it might lead to overtrading and increase the risk of margin call.
+If you don't, it might lead to overtrading and increase the risk of margin calls.

-As bad as it sounds, most traders have experienced margin call.
+As bad as it sounds, most traders have experienced margin calls.
 What you need to do is to avoid repeated margin calls by continuing to evaluate your trading style.
-It might seem trivial but it is helpful to monitor your journey and trading progress.
+It might seem trivial, but monitoring your journey and trading progress is helpful.

 While it's true that using margin in forex might amplify the risk, the rewards can be just as big.

 The risk of using margin in forex might expose your account to significant losses.
 Not to mention the stress you get due to the implications of market volatility.
-Don't forget that your account can be subject to a margin call as well.
+Don't forget that your account can also be subject to a margin call.

-Nonetheless, using margin in forex trading is undeniably effective to grow your account value more exponentially.
+Nonetheless, using margin in forex trading is undeniably effective in growing your account value exponentially.

 There are several misconceptions about trading with margin.
 Are they real or just myths?
 Find more about them here.